tier4/ota-client/tools/status_monitor/README.md

 ## UI presentation

 In each window, navigation is possible by using arrow_key, mouse scroll or page_up/page_down key.
+Pause is possible by pressing `p` in any window.

 ### Main window

+The main window of the CLI, it will display all ECUs listed in the ECU status API response from the queried otaclient.

 ``` text
                                         OTA status monitor